eddyzow/cold-brew-express/JOURNAL.md

 while the scooter's still intact, i got some pictures of the scooter.

 tomorrow i'll record a demo of the scooter working, but not actualy ride it. if it breaks, then we will consider it a lesson learned.
-I'll fix it eventually, but undercity is in 9 days and i need to submit this before i leave since i won't be back until highway is nearly over.
+I'll fix it eventually, but undercity is in 9 days and i need to submit this before i leave since i won't be back until highway is nearly over. i'll probably wait until "eventually" to paint the scooter as well

 *time spent during session: 6 hours*